 Non Sibi Sed Aliis Alumni Award

 Potential recipients may be nominated by an open letter to the Alumni Council with a detailed explanation of why an alumnus/a should be considered for this award.
 The School Traditions Committee will review all nominations and follow up with an interview and additional references.
 The School Traditions Committee will then choose a finalist to be voted on by the Alumni Council at the Spring Council meeting.
-Nomination forms will be available online throughout the year.
-An open call for nominations will be sent to all members of the Governor’s community each January.
+To make a nomination online, click here.

 Nicole is a graduate of the GDA Class of 1995.
 Upon graduation, she attended Trinity College where she received degrees in Art History and Italian.
 She then moved on to graduate school at the University of Texas at Austin where she received a Master of Education degree, specializing in Multicultural Special Education.
 More recently she has continued her education by taking part in the Education Policy Fellowship Program at Northeastern University, a professional development program for individuals in education and human services who seek to enhance their leadership and public policy knowledge and skills.
 This Fellowship also focuses on the role of government in education at both the state and federal levels and explores the role that Fellows can play in shaping and challenging reform efforts.